 Drew Blythe Barrymore (born February 22, 1975) is an American actress, producer, director, author, model and entrepreneur.
 She is a member of the Barrymore family of actors, and the granddaughter of John Barrymore.
 She achieved fame as a child actress with her role in E.T. the Extra-Terrestrial (1982).
 She is the recipient of numerous accolades, including a Golden Globe, a Screen Actors Guild Award, and a BAFTA nomination.
 Following a highly publicized childhood marked by drug and alcohol abuse, Barrymore released an autobiography, Little Girl Lost, when she was 16 in 1991.
 She went on to appear in a string of successful films throughout the decade, including Poison Ivy (1992), Boys on the ...more on Wikipedia

 Birthplace: Los Angeles, Culver City, California, United States of America

-Amanda Laura Bynes is an American actress and fashion designer.
-After appearing in commercials and in plays, Bynes rose to prominence as a child star in the late 1990s and early 2000s on the Nickelodeon series All That and The Amanda Show.
-From 2002 to 2006, she starred in the sitcom What I Like About You on The WB.
-She has also starred in several films, including What a Girl Wants, She's the Man, Hairspray, Sydney White, and Easy A. Beginning in 2013, Bynes once again rose to public prominence for her legal and psychiatric troubles, which have been heavily covered by public media. ...more on Wikipedia
+Amanda Laura Bynes (born April 3, 1986) is a retired American actress, comedian, and fashion designer.
+After appearing in commercials and in plays, she rose to prominence as a child star in the late 1990s and early 2000s on Nickelodeon through their sketch comedy series, All That and its spinoff, The Amanda Show.
+From 2002 to 2006, she starred as Holly Tyler in the sitcom What I Like About You on The WB.
+She has also starred in several films, including What a Girl Wants (2003), She's the Man (2006), Hairspray (2007), Sydney White (2007), and Easy A (2010).
+Bynes announced an indefinite hiatus from acting in 2010 as she struggled with personal problems. ...more on Wikipedia